Ondes Martenot: Legacy

-In 2001, the New York Times described the ondes, along with other early electronic instruments such as the theremin, teleharmonium, trautonium, and orgatron, as part of a "futuristic electric music movement that never went remotely as far as its pioneers dreamed ... proponents of the new wired music delighted in making previously unimaginable noises".
+In 2001, the New York Times described the ondes, along with other early electronic instruments such as the theremin, telharmonium, trautonium, and orgatron, as part of a "futuristic electric music movement that never went remotely as far as its pioneers dreamed ... proponents of the new wired music delighted in making previously unimaginable noises".
 The French classical musician Thomas Bloch said: "The ondes martenot is probably the most musical of all electric instruments ...
 Martenot was not only interested in sounds.
 He wanted to use electricity to increase and control the expression, the musicality.
 Everything is made by the musician in real time, including the control of the vibrato, the intensity, and the attack.
 It is an important step in our electronic instrument lineage."

-According to music journalist Alex Ross, fewer than 100 people have mastered the ondes Martenot.
-In 1997, Mark Singer wrote for The Wire that it would likely remain obscure: The fact is that any instrument with no institutional grounding of second- and third-raters, no spectral army of amateurs, will wither and vanish: how can it not?
-Specialist virtuosos may arrive to tackle the one-off novelty ... but there's no meaningful level of entry at the ground floor, and, what's worse, no fallback possibility of rank careerism if things don't turn out.
+According to music journalist Alex Ross, fewer than 100 people had mastered the ondes Martenot as of 2001.
+In 1997, Mark Singer wrote for The Wire that it would likely remain obscure: "The fact is that any instrument with no institutional grounding of second- and third-raters, no spectral army of amateurs, will wither and vanish: how can it not?
+Specialist virtuosos may arrive to tackle the one-off novelty ... but there's no meaningful level of entry at the ground floor, and, what's worse, no fallback possibility of rank careerism if things don't turn out."